Cherreads

 "Please ensure her work here is handled well.
 We would not wish to draw the Queen's attention."
 Edmund gave a polite nod to the maids, then followed.

-"Lady Reise was worried we'd be left out if she wasn't here," Lilia mused once alone.
+"Lady Reise was worried we would be left out if she was not here," Lilia mused once alone.

 Tina looked at her and smiled.
 Their mistress was harsh, cold, intimidating.
 But behind the pragmatic exterior, she was still looking out for them.